kovarica/Bouncer/README.md

 # Bouncer
- Bouncer is a brick breaker game.
+ Bouncer is a brick breaker type game.